lbnl-cybersecurity/secpriv-hugo-source/content/project/desc.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine learning", "deep-learning"]`
-tags = ["HPC","network","scientific computing","secure systems","confidential computing","edge"]
+tags = ["HPC","network","research cyberinfrastructure","secure systems","confidential computing","edge","nuclear treaty assurance"]

 # Project summary to display on homepage.
 summary = "This project will develop secure computation architectures to ensure trustworthiness of scientific data while addressing the gaps left by existing solutions for scientific workflows to address the specific power, performance, and usability, and needs from the edge to the HPC center.
 It is led by [Sean Peisert](https://www.cs.ucdavis.edu/~peisert/), [Venkatesh Akella]( https://faculty.engineering.ucdavis.edu/akella/), and [Jason Lowe-Power](https://faculty.engineering.ucdavis.edu/lowepower/)."